 A quick rundown of some of the lifestyle-related conditions we can develop if we don’t take good care of it (or we can minimize the damage by taking good care):

 - Stroke, and also Transient-Ischemic Attacks (TIAs), or mini-strokes

 - Vascular Dementia – common in people who have had mini-strokes

 Brain Health and Diet

-Since your brain is always “running”, it needs fuel and building blocks continuously, and the highest quality food for your brain provides a few key nutrients:
+Since your brain is always “running”, it needs fuel and building blocks continuously, and the best foods for brain health provide a few key nutrients:

 Fat and the Brain

 There is fat in brain tissue: white matter is made up of myelin, which is composed of fats.
 While our brain tissue includes fats in its composition, don’t be quick to just eat anything with fat – they are not all created equal.
 Here’s a breakdown of how the different types affect the brain:

 - Trans Fats – Bad for the brain.
 No way around it.
 They can impair memory and learning, and harm the body’s ability to make things it needs, like Omega 3 fatty acids (those are good).
 They cause excessive inflammation, which can also contribute to other brain disorders.
 These are artificial (man-made) fats intended to make food last longer and taste good.
 They are found in junk food primarily, but also in things meant to be “good” for you, like margarine and vegetable oil.